 In this post, I'm offering suggestions for how to frame any 2D artwork on paper.
 Here in the shop, we also offer floater frames for my panel and canvas paintings.
 I'm able to secure wholesale pricing on floater frames, so if you're purchasing an original paintings from me, it is much cheaper and easier to add framing now then bring it to a professional framer.

-Now, how do you choose the frame for that new art print you just purchased?
+Now, how do you choose the frame for that new art print or original on paper you just purchased?

 Frame Style: The Classic White Frame